SUPER CRISPY Air Fryer Potato Chips are to make, require ONLY 3 ingredients, and are the CRISPIEST homemade snack.

 - olive oil (optional)

-STEP ONE: Wash and cut your potatoes very thin slices!
+FIRST: Wash and cut your potatoes very thin slices!
 Place the slices in a bowl of water with salt.

-STEP TWO: Soak the potato slices in the salt water for 30 minutes.
+SECOND: Soak the potato slices in the salt water for 30 minutes.
 Remove the slices to paper towels and pat them dry.

-STEP THREE: Preheat the air fryer to 330F for 5 minutes.
+THIRD: Preheat the air fryer to 330F for 5 minutes.
 Toss the potato slices in a large bowl with the olive oil.
 Toss to coat.

-STEP FOUR: Place potato slices in the air fryer basket, preferably in a single layer.
+FOURTH: Place potato slices in the air fryer basket, preferably in a single layer.
 Or the least amount of layers or overlap.
 Air fry for 20-25 minutes.

 Shake the basket a few times but at least once, halfway through cooking.

-STEP FIVE: Remove the potato chips from the basket, season with salt or your favorite seasoning.
+FIFTH: Remove the potato chips from the basket, season with salt or your favorite seasoning.
 Serve immediately with your favorite dipping sauce.

 Not only is it healthier than deep frying, it is also less messy!